 Fish curry recipe with step by step photos.
 Fish is one of the favorite sea foods at home and most times it is the fish fry or the pepper fish that is made as they are quick to make.
 I rarely make fish curry at home in Singapore as we do not like the taste of the variety we get here.
 They are good to make fish fry or roast but do not yield a good gravy.

 Fish curry is made during our every visit to India at my mum’s home as we are accessible to fresh water fish.
 Though I had many reader requests for a good fish curry I had not shared one so far, since I do not make the curry in Singapore.
 During our visit to my mum’s home, I got to make this twice.
 It turned out very good so sharing it.
 It is roughly adapted from the prawn curry recipe on the blog.

-Simple fish curry recipe below
+Simple fish curry recipe card

 - Fish 400 to 500 grams

 - ¼ tsp turmeric